 - Frequently Asked Questions

-Introduction β How Safe Is Hibiscus Tea Really?
+How Safe Is Hibiscus Tea Really?

 Overall Safety Profile

-| Safety Classification | Detail |
+| Safety Marker | Detail |

 |---|---|

-| FDA status | Generally Recognised As Safe (GRAS) as a food ingredient |
+| FDA status | Generally Recognised As Safe (GRAS) as a food |

-| Herb safety class | Class 1 β very safe topically and orally at normal amounts |
+| Herb safety class | Class 1 β very safe in normal amounts |

-| Studied safe daily dose | Up to 720ml (3 cups) daily for up to 6 weeks in clinical trials |
+| Studied safe daily amount | Up to 720ml (3 cups) daily for 6 weeks in trials |

-| Common side effects | Rare β occasional stomach upset, gas, constipation |
+| Common side effects | Rare β occasional upset stomach, gas |

-| Serious adverse events | None recorded at normal consumption levels in human clinical studies |
+| Serious side effects | None at normal amounts in studies |

-| Main risk groups | Pregnant women, people on blood pressure / diabetes / specific medications, low blood pressure |
+| Main risk groups | Pregnant women, people on certain medications, low BP |

 8 Known Side Effects β What the Research Says